Bram-dc/tvb-algo/README.md

 ]
 ```

 The different `dt` values are not that important for the performance comparison.
-Since none of the implementations are parallelized over time, the complexity will always be linear in terms of `dt`.
+Since none of the implementations are parallelized over time, the complexity will always be dependent on `dt` by 1/`dt`.

 ---